Find a Pest Control Professional

 Avoid walking dogs in tall grass, where fleas and ticks often hide, and inspect pets for ticks on a routine basis.
 Just like humans, pets can contract Lyme disease from blacklegged ticks.

 By following these tips, you and your family can take advantage of beautiful summer days without the dangerous health consequences that a tick bite can cause.
-If you consistently notice ticks on your property, contact a pest professional to determine the best course of tick control and treatment.
+If you do happen to find a tick on yourself or someone else, follow these steps to remove it safely and effectively.
+Contact a pest professional to determine the best course of tick control and treatment if you consistently notice ticks on your property.